JulenJR/Dices-Game-v2.0/readme.md

 This GitHub Actions workflow automatically builds and tests the application when code changes are pushed to the master branch or a pull request targeting the master branch is opened or synchronized.

+⚠️ ⚠️ ⚠️ change the MONGO_URI in Server.ts to your mongoDB URI ⚠️ ⚠️ ⚠️

 ### 🎲 Endpoints
    ``` POST /login ```: checks if the user is in the database and returns a JWT token.